Snusmumr1ken/WebChat/README.md

 It is developed in `Java 17` with `Spring Boot`, `webjars-locator-core`, `sockjs-client`, `stomp-websocket`, `jquery`, and basic `HTML/CSS/JS`.

 ### Begining
-At first, I made a simple pplication in vanilla `Java 8` using `java.net.Socket` and `java.io.DataInput/OutputStream`.
+At first, I made a simple application in vanilla `Java 8` using `java.net.Socket` and `java.io.DataInput/OutputStream`.

 There were to applications: `Server` and `Client`.